valancej/documentation/_pro/continuous-deployment/heroku.md

 * include a table of contents
 {:toc}

-To make it easy for you to deploy your application to Heroku we've built a container that has the Heroku Toolbelt and additional scripts installed.
-We will set up a simple example showing you how to configure the deployment.
+To make it easy for you to deploy your application to Heroku we've built an image that you can add to your [codeship-services.yml file]({{ site.baseurl }}{% link _pro/builds-and-configuration/services.md %}) and use in your [codeship-steps.yml file]({{ site.baseurl }}{% link _pro/builds-and-configuration/steps.md %}).

-<h1>{{ page.collection }}</h1>

-The deployment uses the [Heroku Platform API](https://devcenter.heroku.com/articles/build-and-release-using-the-api) to deploy your application, so no SSH key management is necessary.
+This image will support both a standard Heroku deployment by using the Heroku Toolbelt CLI to let you run Heroku deployment command, as well as a Docker deployment to Heroku by letting you push an image to Heroku's image registry to trigger your deployment.

 ## Authentication

+### Heroku API Key

-Before setting up the `codeship-services.yml` and `codeship-steps.yml` file we're going to create an encrypted environment file that contains the Heroku API Key.
+Before setting up the [codeship-services.yml]({{ site.baseurl }}{% link _pro/builds-and-configuration/services.md %}) and [codeship-steps.yml]({{ site.baseurl }}{% link _pro/builds-and-configuration/steps.md %}) files, you will need to create an encrypted environment file that contains the Heroku API Key.

-Take a look at our [encrypted environment files documentation]({{ site.baseurl }}{% link _pro/builds-and-configuration/environment-variables.md %}) and add a `heroku-deployment.env.encrypted` file to your repository.
-The file needs to contain an encrypted version of the following file:
+This will be done by using Codehip Pro's [encrypted environment files feature]({{ site.baseurl }}{% link _pro/builds-and-configuration/environment-variables.md %}), which allows you to add your environment variables through an encrypted file placed in your repo.
+In this example, the file will be called `heroku-deployment.env.encrypted` and will encrypt the following data at a minimum:

 ```bash
 HEROKU_API_KEY=your_api_key_here